kosperera/articles/hello-world.md

 domain: notestoself.hashnode.dev
 ---

 [GitHub](https://github.com/) use to be my unicorn and now it is _my bitch_.

-I interact with GitHub daily, so why not use it for journaling?
+I interact with GitHub more often than [Twitter](https://twitter.com/kosalanuwan) or [LinkedIn](https://www.linkedin.com/in/kosalanuwan), so why not use it for journaling?
 It makes more sense, at least for me.
 I’m that nerd 🤓